exocad/SVNHistorySearcher/readme.md

 *A tool that allows you to fully search your SVN repository.*
 *You can search your repository for certain filenames.*
 *and certain strings in the content changes. (like git's pickaxe)*
+* The most important feature of the tool is, that it will find any strings that ever existed in the repository, even in deleted or renamed or moved files.
+This does not seem to be possible with any other tool as far as we know.
+* The tool can will build up its own search structure database, such that many fast queries can be done after this initial database build-up phase is finished.

 ## Instruction
 1. Select Repository.
 Click "Change Repository"